rackerlabs/technical-blog/_posts/2020-06-04-do-you-have-an-operatoinal-readiness-checklist.md

 authorIsRacker: true
 categories:
     - DevOps
-metaTitle: "Do you have an operation readiness checklist?"
+metaTitle: "Do you have an operational readiness checklist?"
 metaDescription: "This post outlines the operational readiness checks for the go-live phase after you build the solution."
-ogTitle: "Do you have an operation readiness checklist?"
+ogTitle: "Do you have an operational readiness checklist?"
 ogDescription: "This post outlines the operational readiness checks for the go-live phase after you build the solution."
 ---

-As we mentioned in
+As mentioned in
 [a previous post](https://www.rackspace.com/blog/focusing-just-cost-optimization-youve-already-wasted-money),
 you should consider operational readiness when you prepare to move business-critical applications and production workloads to the public cloud.
-You should run operational readiness checks with your Operations Team in both the solution design phase and go-live phase.
+You should run operational readiness checks with your Operations team in both the solution design phase and the go-live phase.

 <!-- more -->